zyj177484/AddressBook2/README.md

 A command line application developed in Java programming language.
 The main purpose of this project is to act as a qualification test of mastering of Java.

+# Note for submit your programming test !!!

+ * Fork me and use pull request to submit changes to `develop` branch.
+Anything unclear about the feature, fire issue on github.
+ * You should submit your source code and pom file
+ * Remember this is the only place to submit your code, not by email.
+Tip: do some basic learning for github

 # Requirement